Aliases for NPC1L1 Gene

 GeneCards Summary for NPC1L1 Gene

-NPC1L1 (NPC1-Like 1) is a Protein Coding gene.
-Diseases associated with NPC1L1 include niemann-pick disease, type c1 and abetalipoproteinemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include drug binding and hedgehog receptor activity.
-An important paralog of this gene is PTCH2.
+NPC1L1 (NPC1 Like Intracellular Cholesterol Transporter 1) is a Protein Coding gene.
+Diseases associated with NPC1L1 include Low Density Lipoprotein Cholesterol Level Quantitative Trait Locus 7 and Niemann-Pick Disease.
+Among its related pathways are Glucose / Energy Metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include Rab GTPase binding and myosin V binding.
+An important paralog of this gene is NPC1.

 Plays a major role in cholesterol homeostasis.
 Is critical for the uptake of cholesterol across the plasma membrane of the intestinal enterocyte.
 Is the direct molecular target of ezetimibe, a drug that inhibits cholesterol absorption.
 Lack of activity leads to multiple lipid transport defects.
 The protein may have a function in the transport of multiple lipids and their homeostasis, and may play a critical role in regulating lipid metabolism.
 Acts as a negative regulator of NPC2 and down-regulates its expression and secretion by inhibiting its maturation and accelerating its degradation.